essay / Alejandro Palacios Jiménez

 On the other hand, it is worth mentioning the alliances that the Union has established with independent organizations belonging to civil society.
 The most important of these is the European Peacebuilding Liaison Office (EPLO).
 Founded in 2001, its mission statement is to influence European politicians to take more effective and efficient action in the field of mediation.
 In total, EPLO has 33 partner organizations from 13 European countries (Berghof Foundation, Interpeace...) plus the so-called academic friends, which is an informal network of academics working on issues related to the peaceful resolution of disputes.

 In conclusion, the European Union's commitment to mediation takes the form of both individual action and support for this amalgam of organizations dedicated to the search for an alternative method of dispute resolution.
-The many efforts in this direction reflect the concerns of a society increasingly committed to the development of peaceful policies, on civil service examination to belligerent ones that could only plunge humanity into violence, poverty, uncertainty and fear.
+The many efforts in this direction reflect the concerns of a society increasingly committed to the development of peaceful policies, in civil service examination belligerent ones that could only plunge humanity into violence, poverty, uncertainty and fear.

 European Commission (2018, January 10).
 International coopeartion and development.
 Retrieved January 10, 2018, from International coopeartion and development: https://ec.europa.eu/europeaid/regions/africa/continental-cooperation/african-peace-facility_en